Emily VanCamp Found The Silver Lining To The Much Maligned Cap Kiss

 (SPOILERS for The Falcon and the Winter Soldier will be found below.)

 Emily VanCamp’s MCU character, Sharon Carter, made a (jaded) splash in Disney+’s The Falcon and the Winter Soldier after a years-long absence from the superhero realm (following 2016’s Captain America: Civil War).
 Although Carter doesn’t have superpowers, she potentially set herself up as the new big bad (for the fourth Captain America movie or a Season 2) as the Power Broker, but during interviews, she’s still fielding questions about that kiss.
-Yes, people are still all worked up about Steve and Sharon kissing when he was in love with her great aunt.
+Yes, people are still all worked up about Steve and Sharon kissing onscreen when he was in love with her great aunt (and not too long after the funeral, and before he traveled back in time to be with Peggy).

 VanCamp has previously communicated how she knows that the scene didn’t work well.
 She also pointed out that, if it helps at all, Steve was the one who made the first move.
 Now while speaking with Collider, she’s further explaining how a very positive thing (the push-pull dynamic of Sam and Bucky) sprang from that otherwise awkward scene.